 If using wooden satay sticks, set them in water to soak while you prepare the satay (this will keep them from burning).

-Cut the pork into strips approximately 1 to 3 inches wide.
+Cut the pork into thin strips that are approximately 1 to 3 inches wide.

 Pour marinade over the pork.
 Stir the meat well and allow to marinate in the refrigerator for at least 30 minutes, or up to 24 hours.

 When ready to cook, skewer the meat, weaving it lengthwise along the stick.
 Position the meat near one end of the stick, leaving the other half as a handle for turning.

 Brush grill grates with oil and then lay satay on the grill for 5 to 7 minutes, or until meat sizzles and browns.
 Turn sticks and grill the other side another 5 minutes, or until cooked but still tender.